MTG/otmm_section_dataset/README.md

                       special characters handled.
 ```

-For additional information please contact the authors.
+For the details of the dataset, please refer to the paper.
+For any further information please contact the authors.